-- implement a standard for tracking operational days at sea for cutters that does not include days during which they are undergoing maintenance or repair;
+- implement a standard for tracking operational days at sea;

 - submit to Congress a revised fleet mix analysis of Coast Guard fixed wing aircraft;

-- include in the biennial long-term major acquisitions plan the numbers and types of cutters and aircraft to be decommissioned or to be acquired, together with certain estimated funding levels; and
+- include in the long-term major acquisitions plan, the numbers and types of cutters and aircraft to be decommissioned or acquired; and

 - report to Congress quarterly updates of the assessment of the risks associated with all current major acquisition programs.

 (Sec.
-205) The Coast Guard Auxiliary may patrol a waterway only if: (1) it is navigable for purposes of the Coast Guard jurisdiction, or (2) a state or other proper authority has requested the patrol.
+205) The Coast Guard Auxiliary (also known as the Coast Guard Reserve) may patrol a waterway if: (1) the waterway is navigable for purposes of the Coast Guard jurisdiction, or (2) a state or other proper authority has requested the patrol.

-The Coast Guard shall review the waterways patrolled by the Auxiliary in the most recently completed fiscal year to determine whether they are eligible or ineligible for patrol.
+The Coast Guard shall review the waterways patrolled by the Coast Guard Auxiliary in the most recent fiscal year.

 (Sec.
-206) The bill reduces from 90 to 30 days the deadline for the Coast Guard to notify Congress before approving a community as Coast Guard City, USA.
+206) The bill reduces the deadline from 90 to 30 days for the Coast Guard to notify Congress before approving a community as a Coast Guard City.

 (Sec.
-207) The Coast Guard may contract for the acquisition of Polar Icebreakers and associated equipment using incremental funding.
-The Secretary of the department in which the Coast Guard is operating (the Secretary in this Act unless otherwise noted) shall:
+207) The Coast Guard may contract for the acquisition of polar icebreakers and associated equipment using incremental funding.
+The Coast Guard shall:

-- complete a materiel condition assessment with respect to the U.S. Coast Guard Cutter Polar Sea, and
+- complete a materiel condition assessment with respect to the Polar Sea vessel, and

-- regional or local prevailing weather and marine conditions, including water temperatures or unusual tide and current conditions, do not require the facility's continued operation; and
+- regional or local prevailing weather and marine conditions do not require the facility's continued operation, and

-- Coast Guard search and rescue standards related to search and response times are met.
+- search and rescue standards related to search and response times are met.

-The Secretary shall develop and submit to Congress rotary wing strategic plans, including contingency and capital investment plans, to adequately address contingencies arising from potential future aviation casualties or the planned or unplanned retirement of rotary wing airframes to avoid to the greatest extent practicable any substantial gap or diminishment in Coast Guard operational capabilities.
+The Coast Guard shall develop and submit to Congress rotary wing strategic plans to adequately address contingencies arising from potential aviation casualties or the retirement of rotary wing airframes.

 (Sec.
-210) The Secretary shall establish a process for the discontinuance of an aid to navigation (other than a seasonal or temporary aid) established, maintained, or operated by the Coast Guard.
+210) The Coast Guard shall establish a process for the discontinuing of an aid to navigation (other than a seasonal or temporary aid).

 (Sec.
-211) The Government Accountability Office (GAO) shall assess the efficacy of the Coast Guard's Standard Operational Planning Process with respect to annual mission performance measures.
+211) The Government Accountability Office (GAO) shall assess the effectiveness of the Coast Guard's Standard Operational Planning Process with respect to annual mission performance measures.

 (Sec.
-212) If DHS determines that there are at least two such communications systems certified by the Department of Defense Joint Interoperability Test Center (DOD JITC), the Secretary shall carry out a pilot program across at least three components of the DHS to assess the effectiveness of a communications system that:
+212) If the Department of Homeland Security (DHS) determines that there are communications systems certified by the Department of Defense (DOD) Joint Interoperability Test Center (JITC), DHS shall carry out a pilot program to assess the effectiveness of a communications system that:

 - is DOD JITC-certified; and

 (Sec.
-213) The Secretary shall establish an education program for Coast Guard members and employees that:
+213) The Coast Guard shall establish an education program for its members and employees that:

 - offers a master's degree in maritime operations;